On Exhibit: Opening and upcoming

 HISTORICAL

 Westport Historical Society, 25 Avery Pl.
 Westport.
 Info: westporthistory.org.
 The History of Westport in 100 Objects, through April 2019, a year-long exhibit showcasing the history of the town over a few hundred years from first settlement to the present.
-Music of the 60’s, May 5, 7:30 p.m.
 In The Footsteps of Patriots walking tour, May 12, 3-4 p.m.
+Industrial Boomtown Walking Tour, May 19, 4 p.m.

 Life in the Sixties, June, 104 Weston Rd., Weston.
 The exhibits include images covering politics, music, personalities and trends, plus iconic fashion items, photographs, rock posters and memorabilia.
 Info: westonhistoricalsociety.org.